Easy recipe of Blueberry Bread Pudding With Cheddar that you can make for any day of the week, brunch, or during the

 Who doesn't love a good bread pudding?
-Late breakfast mornings, holidays, celebrations, bread puddings come in hand when you entertain or need an easy breakfast.
+Late breakfast mornings, holidays, celebrations, and bread puddings come in handy when you entertain or need an easy breakfast.

 Almost every country around the world has a favorite bread pudding recipe.
 We like our bread pudding in America, but we also like French Toast casseroles, which are basically almost the same as bread puddings but fancier.

 My recipe is a reminder of the beautiful Mexican recipe of Capirotada that I absolutely love and make pretty often.
 The secret of this Mexican bread pudding is the cheese that I sprinkle on top of the mixture of ingredients and bake to perfection.

 This blueberry bread pudding has cheese indeed on top.
 It is the perfect combination of sweet and salty.
 While still a dessert, the sweetness is also balanced by adding cheese.

 It is also not very sweet.
 If you don't have a real appetite for overly sweet desserts or are looking for a less sugar coma-induced breakfast recipe, this bread pudding is for you.

 Depending on the type of bread you use, how sweet the fresh/frozen berries you use, and the amount of syrup you pour over it, this dessert could be as sweet as you want.
 You are the boss here!